-Protesters topple statues in Madison after arrest of man in bar incident
+Evers prepared to activate National Guard after night of unrest

 The Norway-born Heg was against slavery and active in abolition efforts.

 The statue was erected outside the Capitol in 1926.
-CLICK HERE for more information.
+Click here for more information.

 The Forward statute was placed at the Capitol in 1865.
-The sculpture was intended to represent Wisconsin qualities of "devotion and progress."
+The sculpture was intended to represent Wisconsin qualities of “devotion and progress.”
 The statue was the work of Menasha-born Jean Pond Miner.
-CLICK HERE for more information.
+Click here for more information.

-On Tuesday night protesters in Madison wrapped chains around “Forward,” the bronze statue of a woman located at the State Street corner of Capitol Square, and pulled it down — while another statue, one of Col. Hans Christian Heg, was… https://t.co/4W5f0eQnYB— Wisconsin State Journal (@WiStateJournal) June 24, 2020